Can You Make Your Refrigerator Run More Efficiently?

 Make Room For Air Circulation

 This is one recommendation everyone can do.
 Any machine needs air circulation to function more efficiently, otherwise it has to work harder which uses up more energy and can stunt its life expectancy.
+This is especially important when considering multiple refrigerators on the same circuit, as proper air circulation can help prevent overloading.

 You want the AIQ (Air Index Quality) to be below 150 and below 100 if you have health concerns.